NethermindEth/Forta-Agents/Balancer-Bots/Large-Delegation/README.md

 ## Description

-This bot detects "large" (in terms of an absolute token amount threshold or a total supply percentage threshold) veBAL delegations by monitoring delegations through the `DelegateRegistry` contract and checking veBAL balances.
+This bot detects "large" veBAL delegations by monitoring delegations through the `DelegateRegistry` contract and checking veBAL balances.
+> "Large" is defined in terms of an absolute token amount threshold or a total supply percentage threshold

 The bot behavior can be configured in the `src/agent.config.ts` file.